This is a named option in the Mechanical Engineering M.S.

 UW–Madison University Special

 With program approval, students are allowed to count up to 15 credits of coursework numbered 400 or above taken as a UW–Madison Special student toward the minimum graduate residence credit requirement and the minimum graduate degree credit requirement.
 These credits may be counted toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above.
 Coursework earned five years or more prior to admission to a master’s degree is not allowed to satisfy requirements.

 Advisor / Committee

-All students are required to obtain a mechanical engineering faculty advisor who assists them in planning a course sequence that meets degrees requirements and who will discuss career objectives with the students.
+All students are required to obtain a mechanical engineering faculty advisor who assists them in planning a course sequence that meets degrees requirements, mentors and supervises thesis research, and who will discuss career objectives with the students.
+The advisor should be a faculty member whose expertise and project/research interests match closely with those that the student intends to acquire.

-An M.S. thesis committee must include the student’s mechanical engineering faculty advisor and at least two other members: one other graduate faculty or former graduate faculty up to one year after resignation or retirement, and one of the following: a third graduate faculty member, a retired faculty member with emeritus status, or a UW–Madison research scientist with principal investigator status who has been approved by the M E executive committee.
+A final thesis defense must be presented to a thesis committee of at least three members (but no more than five) consisting of the student’s advisor who is the committee chair (who must be a member of the Mechanical Engineering faculty), one other graduate faculty or former graduate faculty up to one year after resignation or retirement, and one of the following: a third graduate faculty member, a retired faculty member with emeritus status, or a UW– Madison academic staff member who has been approved by the Mechanical Engineering executive committee.

 Credits per Term Allowed